Mausoleum at Halicarnassus

-The Mausoleum at Halicarnassus or Tomb of Mausolus (Note: "Mausoleion" meant "[building] dedicated to Mausolus"; thus, "Mausoleum of Mausolus" is a tautology.) (Μαυσωλεῖον τῆς Ἁλικαρνασσοῦ; Halikarnas Mozolesi) was a tomb built between 353 and 351 BC in Halicarnassus (present Bodrum, Turkey) for Mausolus, an Anatolian from Caria and a satrap in the Achaemenid Persian Empire, and his sister-wife Artemisia II of Caria.
-The structure was designed by the Greek architects Satyros and Pythius of Priene.
+The Mausoleum at Halicarnassus or Tomb of Mausolus (Note: "Mausoleion" meant "[building] dedicated to Mausolus"; thus, "Mausoleum of Mausolus" is a tautology. (Μαυσωλεῖον τῆς Ἁλικαρνασσοῦ; Halikarnas Mozolesi)) was a tomb built between 353 and 351 BC in Halicarnassus (present Bodrum, Turkey) for Mausolus, an Anatolian from Caria and a satrap in the Achaemenid Persian Empire, and his sister-wife Artemisia II.
+The structure was designed by the Greek architects Satyros of Paros and Pythius of Priene.
 Its elevated tomb structure is derived from the tombs of neighbouring Lycia, a territory Mausolus had invaded and annexed c.
 360 BC, such as the Nereid Monument.

-The Mausoleum was approximately 45 m in height, and the four sides were adorned with sculptural reliefs, each created by one of four Greek sculptors: Leochares, Bryaxis, Scopas of Paros, and Timotheus.
+The Mausoleum was approximately 45 m in height, and the four sides were adorned with sculptural reliefs, each created by one of four Greek sculptors: Leochares of Athens, Bryaxis of Halicarnassus, Scopas of Paros, and Timotheus of Epidaurus or Athens.
 The Mausoleum contained 400 freestanding sculptures.
 The mausoleum was considered to be such an aesthetic triumph that Antipater of Sidon identified it as one of his Seven Wonders of the Ancient World.
 It was destroyed by successive earthquakes from the 12th to the 15th century; it was the last surviving of the six destroyed wonders.

 The word mausoleum has now come to be used generically for an above-ground tomb.